Humanitarian policy and partnerships

 Australia's work with ICRC is guided by a multi-year partnership which ensures in ICRC's life-saving operations, our priorities of protection, gender and disability inclusion are effectively addressed.

-- support more than 13 million people with food assistance, income support and improved living conditions
+- provide more than 5.9 million people with food assistance and income support

 - work with Red Cross and Red Crescent societies to reunite unaccompanied minors, affected by conflict or other violence, with their families